 Skiathos Trail Run it is competition organized on one of Sporades Islands – this one closest to Pelion Peninsula.
 The island is very green, full of pine forests and quite hilly.
 The course consists mostly with narrow paths, but there is also some very comfortable fire roads.
 Because of that the course is very fast and almost all fully runnable.
 Skiathos town is very life and full of tourists.
 Beautiful beaches everywhere on the island make it attractive for family vacation and running competition as nice added value 🙂 .

 An competition on the island with no cars.
+No cars means that the island is very clean, and has a huge network of hiking and running paths.
+Beautiful, bays, beautiful peninsulas and smaller islands all around.
 This year, for the first time, the distance of 38 km will appear, so far the longest route was 18 km.
 The most beautiful competition course I ‘ve ever seen!

 The Rhodope Mountains stretch for many kilometers on the border between Greece and Bulgaria.
 As for Greece, they are relatively low, because they do not exceed 2000 m above sea level.
 From the point of view of history, they resemble our Bieszczady Mountains – a classic area of ethnic cleansing, but much more brutal than in Poland and carried out over 100 years ago.
 Nevertheless, these mountains are still almost completely empty.
 Nature is very expansive there, eagerly seizing areas abandoned by people.
 Oak and beech forests in various forms predominate, but there are also rocks and deep ravines.